FanruiC/LinuxSetup/workplan/README.md

 - [ ] Build TDF module to add check converging function
 - [ ] Function of Checking residual in DNS
 - [x] Profiling using gprof on setonix [here](https://pawsey.atlassian.net/wiki/spaces/US/pages/51925992/Profiling+with+gprof)
+## 20 Apr 24
+- [ ] Learn some Error analysis in data science for checking stable flow or not